 Being in touch with nature helps us relax.
-Our mood and stress seem to lighten when we hear the birds, look at the flower and butterflies flying about.
+Our mood and stress seem to lighten when we hear the birds, look at the flower, and butterflies flying around.

-Many people enjoy going for a walk or hike on a trail for the exercise which is good for stress, or even camping.
-Having your own piece of nature in your garden right outside your back door is a great way to relax.
+Many people enjoy going for a walk or hike on a trail for the exercise, which is good for stress.
+Having your piece of nature in your garden right outside your back door is a great way to relax.